PortableApps/Launcher/Other/Source/Manual/ref/envsub.rst

 PAL:PortableAppsDir
 -------------------

-The PortableApps.com applications directory, normally ``X:\PortableApps``.
-This is the parent directory of the portable application package.
+The PortableApps.com PortableApps directory, normally ``X:\PortableApps``.
+To be exact, this is the parent directory of the portable app package.

 .. env:: USERPROFILE